-Create a place of peace and prayer with faith-based candles
+Create a place of peace and prayer with our Catholic candles

 CORDA bridges the sacred and the secular, bringing the faith to everyday moments.